prof-rossetti/georgetown-opim-243-201901/projects/exec-dash.md

 But usually you only have a few hours from when the data becomes available to when you are required to turn it around and share the resulting insights with the board.
 Over the past few months, this report compilation process has been somewhat stressful and vulnerable to manual error.
 And the board's confidence in your operational leadership depends not only on your ability to meet sales goals, but also on your ability to provide them with accurate and timely information.

 So your objective is to create a tool which automates the process of transforming monthly sales data into a report of business insights.
-This report should include data dashboards of charts and graphs to help tell a compelling story.
+This report should include charts and graphs to help tell a compelling story.

 ## Learning Objectives

   1. Create a tool to automate manual efforts and streamline business processes.
   2. Gain familiarity with CSV formatted data, and how to process it in Python.
   3. Explore basic data visualization capabilities in Python.
-  4. Leverage built-in Python modules like `os` and `csv`, and open source third-party packages like `pandas` and `matplotlib`, to increase development speed and capabilities.
+  4. Leverage built-in Python modules like `os` and `csv`, and third-party packages like `pandas` and `matplotlib` to speed development and boost capabilities.

 ## Requirements